Leopard geckos are fascinating lizards known for their unique patterns, docile nature, and ease of care, making them ideal pet reptiles.

 If you order your pet gecko from abroad, the shipping prices will be even higher.

 Of course, creating the best possible habitat for your leopard gecko is crucial for its well-being.

 The essential components of a gecko enclosure include a terrarium, heating, lighting, substrate, and functional decor (including hides).
 Additional common items are caves and water trays.
 The cost of these items can vary depending on the quality and brand.

 - A bare glass tank with sliding doors suitable for leos costs around $70-90.

-- Special plastic 20-gallon reptile tank costs around $90
+- A special plastic 20-gallon reptile tank costs around $90

 - A bare 34-gallon tank with sliding doors and foam 3D background by Repti Zoo costs around $170

-- Small acrylic 5-gallon tank tanks that can temporarily house your gecko costs around $30.
+- Small acrylic 5-gallon tank tanks that can temporarily house your gecko cost around $30.